 Please note that it is with regret I have to report the passing of Dr. Geetter; he will be greatly missed.
 Bob.

-Of course Dr. Geetter gave me a visual field test with the more advanced machine and confirmed my optometrist's results.
+Dr. Geetter gave me a visual field test with the more advanced machine and confirmed my optometrist's results.
 He then proceeded to do a close visual examination by smearing a lens with optical goo (index material) and slapping it on my eye, he was able to get a very close look at my retina and optic nerve.
 They rinse the goo out of your eye after the exam.
-It is really not very uncomfortable at all, the light used is extremely intense so your blinded for a minute or two afterward.
+It is not very uncomfortable at all, the light used is extremely intense so you are blinded for a minute or two afterward.
 Dr. Geetter reported significant signs of damage and inflammation in my right eye, and also a very small amount of damage in my left eye.
 Unfortunately for me this had gone undetected because my eye pressure is normal and eye pressure is the normal test for detecting Glaucoma.
 A series of detailed photos of both of my retinas was also taken for future reference.
 I did ask Dr. Geetter "Can you recommend a comprehensive text on the subject", and Dr. Geetter replied, "I wish you wouldn't pursue that".
 And I feel I did receive good care without bothering the doctor with many technical questions.
 I am an electrical engineer and any time I was not comfortable with anything I did ask questions but I did not try to give myself a degree in ophthalmology either, and this worked out well!
-The closest reference I can find to Dr. Geetter is to one of his associates at: http://wehsociety.org/alumni/alumni/AlumniInfo.php?AlumniID=86 The phone number will reach Bucks Mont Eye Associates ask for Dr. Geetter.
+The closest reference I can find to Dr. Geetter is to one of his associates at: http://wehsociety.org alumni alumni AlumniInfo.php?AlumniID=86 The phone number will reach Bucks Mont Eye Associates ask for Dr. Geetter.

 The first step is medication